TGlide/aoc-2025/README.md

 # aoc-2025

-Advent of Code 2025 solutions
+Advent of Code 2025 solutions!

 To install dependencies: